hennalehto/fullstack_hy/osa3/1-9/README.md

 ## 3.6
 Implement error handling for creating new entries.
 The request is not allowed to succeed, if:

--The name or number is missing
+- The name or number is missing
--The name already exists in the phonebook
+- The name already exists in the phonebook

 Respond to requests like these with the appropriate status code, and also send back information that explains the reason for the error.